[From: Studying Contemporary American Film: A Guide to Movie Analysis, by Thomas Elsaesser and Warren Buckland, pp. 101-16; bar charts omitted]

 This type of analysis can also be applied to the expected no. of shot types in each scene and the actual no. of shot types.
 Salt’s analysis of Ophuls’ film Caught shows how this information can be useful in analyzing a film’s style:

 Caught is the first Max Ophuls film in which there is a very definite reduction in the amount of variation in Scale of Shot and cutting rate from scene to scene, and this becomes very apparent if a breakdown into 100ft sections is made on a 35mm. print.
-After the point in the film at which Leonora has married Smith-Ohlrig and been left alone in his mansion, we have for the next half hour of screen time very little departure from the average Scale of Shot distribution, and the cutting rate is also very steady for lengths of several minutes at a time, despite the occurrence of scenes of quite varied dramatic nature.
-It is only in the last 12 minutes of the film, when the most dramatic twitches of the plot take place, that there are any strong deviations from the norms.
-(Salt 1992: 310)
+After the point in the film at which Leonora has married Smith-Ohlrig and been left alone in his mansion, we have for the

 Salt is able to determine, not only how the shot lengths and scales are distributed across the whole film, but also how this film compares to Ophuls’ other films (‘Caught is the first Max Ophuls film in which there is a very definite reduction in the amount of variation in Scale of Shot and cutting rate from scene to scene’).
-Salt develops this historical analysis by considering Ophuls’ later films, and notes that Ophuls pairs down variation in shot scale even more (relying more and more on the medium long shot), and using longer and longer takes, often combined with extensive camera movements.
+Salt develops this historical analysis by considering Ophuls’ later films, and

 For example, in La Ronde, with the scene between the Young man and The Chambermaid we get, after the first 11 shots, long strings of up to 10 shots each with the same camera distance in every shot.
 Most of these are also in the Medium or medium Long Shot scale, and the film continues in the same manner after this scene.
-At one point there is a string of 15 consecutive close ups, which is the sort of thing that just did not happen in other people’s films in the same period, as a little checking will show.
-(Salt 1992: 311)
+At one point there is a string of 15 consecutive

 In summary, statistical style analysis is a very precise and accurate tool for determining both the stability and the change in style that takes place across a filmmaker’s career.
 Statistical style analysis focuses the research on how films are put together, rather than how they are perceived or comprehended.

 Barry Salt carried out his statistical analysis by hand, which limited the types of tests he could perform on the data he collected.
 With the exponential growth in computer technology and software over the last decade, statistical style analysis can now be carried out using computer technology and powerful software programs.
-In the following analysis of The English Patient, data was still collected by hand, but it was then entered into the software program SPSS for Windows (Statistical Package for Social Scientists).
-SPSS is a spreadsheet program, with rows and columns.
-In film analysis, each row (which is automatically numbered) represents a shot, and each column represents a parameter of that shot.
-The parameters recorded include: shot scale, shot length, camera movement, direction of moving camera, and camera angle.
-Once the data has been entered, it can be represented both numerically and visually, and then numerous statistical tests performed on it.
+In the following analysis of The English Patient, data was still collected by hand, but it was then entered

 The following analysis of The English Patient will consist of both the visual and numerical representation of data (particularly bar graphs, and frequency and percent tables).
 Then a few simple statistical tests will be applied: measure of the mean or average shot length; measure of the standard deviation of shot length; and the skewness of the values for shot length and shot scale.
-(The results will also be compared to a similar analysis of Jurassic Park.)
-The mean is a measure of central tendency, of the average value of a range of values.
-Standard deviation is the reverse of measuring the mean, for it is a measure of dispersion, or distribution-spread of values, around the mean; if the value of the standard deviation is large, this means that the values are widely distributed.
-Skewness measures the degree of non-symmetrical distribution of values around the mean.
-If the values are perfectly distributed, then the skewness value will be zero.
-If more of the values are clustered to the left of the mean (that is, if their value is less than the mean), then the distribution is positively skewed.
-If the values are clustered to the right of the mean, the distribution is negatively skewed.
+(The results will also be compared to

 These tests properly apply only to ratio data (where zero is an absolute value – zero weight, zero time, etc.).
 Only shot length is, strictly speaking, ratio data.
 In the shot scale, numbers have been assigned to the categories, which means they constitute a nominal scale (e.g., Very Long Shot is 7, but there is not reason why it couldn’t be 1).
-However, by using the nominal scale consistently (1 = big close up, 2 = close up, 3 = medium close up, etc.) the norm, standard deviation, and skewness do at least have some heuristic value.
+However, by using the nominal scale consistently (1 =

 3.6 Statistical Style Analysis: The English Patient

 Data was recorded from the following five parameters of the shot over the first 30 minutes of The English Patient: shot length, shot scale, camera movement, camera direction, and camera angle.
 For comparative purposes, the same data were recorded from the first 30 minutes of Jurassic Park.
 Barry Salt has already argued that 30 minutes is a representative sample to analyze.
-To test this hypothesis, we shall compare the results of the statistical style analysis of the first 30 minutes of Jurassic Park with the statistical style analysis of the whole film.
+To test this hypothesis, we shall compare the results

 The statistical tests applied in this section to the collected data are the simplest ones available on SPSS: calculating the frequency of variables (that is, counting them), representing those frequencies as percentages, calculating the mean, the standard deviation, and the skewness of the results.